freenas/freenas-docs/userguide/sharing.rst

 The authenticated share can now be tested from any SMB client.
-For example, to test an authenticated share from a Windows system, open Explorer and click on :guilabel:`Network`.
-For this configuration example, a system named *FREENAS* appears with a share named *smb_user1*.
-After clicking *smb_user1*, a Windows Security pop-up screen prompts for that user's username and password.
-Enter the values that were configured for that share, in this case user *user1*.
-After authentication, the user can copy data to and from the SMB share.
+For example, to test an authenticated share from a Windows system with network discovery enabled, open Explorer and click on :guilabel:`Network`.
+If network discovery is disabled, open Explorer and enter :samp:`\\{HOST}` in the address bar, where *HOST* is the IP address or hostname of the share system.
+This example shows a system named *FREENAS* with a share named *smb_user1*.

+After clicking *smb_user1*, a Windows Security pop-up screen prompts for the username and password of the user associated with *smb_user1*.
+Enter the username and password to authenticate the share.
+The user can now copy data to and from the SMB share.

-To prevent Windows Explorer from hanging when accessing the share, map the share as a network drive.
-To do this, right-click the share and select :guilabel:`Map network drive...`.
-Choose a drive letter from the drop-down menu and click the :guilabel:`Finish` button.
+Map the share as a network drive to prevent Windows Explorer from hanging when accessing the share.
+Right-click the share and select :guilabel:`Map network drive...`.
+Choose a drive letter from the drop-down menu and click :guilabel:`Finish`.

-Note that Windows systems cache a user's credentials.
-This can cause issues when testing or accessing multiple authenticated shares as only one authentication is allowed at a time.
-When authenticating to a share, if problems occur and the username and password are correct, type :command:`cmd` in the :guilabel:`Search programs and files` box and use the following command to see if the share is already authenticated.
-In this example, the user has already authenticated to the :literal:`smb_user1` share:
+Only one authentication is allowed at a time.
+Because Windows systems cache user credentials, connection issues can occur when testing or accessing multiple authenticated shares.
+If share authentication problems occur and the username and password are correct, type :command:`cmd` in the :guilabel:`Search programs and files` box and use :command:`net use` to see if the share is already authenticated:

 .. code-block:: none